Turkish drone strike kills 2 Kurdish local officials and their driver in north Syria, officials say

 The Kurdish-led authority in northeast Syria said Tuesday's strike hit a car near the town of Qamishli, killing the co-chairperson of the town's council, Yusra Darwish, and her deputy, Liman Shweish, as well as their driver.
 An additional local officials was wounded in the attack.

 The attack is the latest in a series of such strikes by Turkey's military that has been targeting Kurdish officials and fighters in northeast Syria for months.
-Turkey says the main Syrian Kurdish militia is allied to an outlawed Kurdish group that has led an insurgency against Turkey since 1984.
-That conflict with the Kurdistan Workers' Party, PKK, has killed tens of thousands of people.
+Turkey says the main Syrian Kurdish militia is allied to the outlawed Kurdish group, the Kurdistan Workers' Party, PKK, has led an insurgency against Turkey since 1984, which has killed tens of thousands of people.

 The authority said in a statement that the four were visiting institutions run by the Kurdish-led Autonomous Administration of North and East Syria when they came under drone attack while on the road outside Qamishli.

+Syrian state media quoted Syrian Assistant Foreign Minister Ayman Sousan saying that ''any active results'' that come out of the meetings should be based on Turkey agreeing to withdraw its troops from Syria with a ''clear timeline.''

-The meeting follows an improvement in relations between Syria and Arab countries, which have backed the opposition since the country's conflict began in March 2011.
-The deadly conflict has killed half a million people and displaced half the country's pre-war population of 23 million.
+The meeting follows ongoing improvement in relations between Syria and Arab countries that once backed opposition groups since the conflict began in March 2011, which has killed half a million people and displaced half the country's pre-war population of 23 million.